 To obtain information on the preparation and health requirements for the species of animal being exported you may need to:

 - visit the official website of the relevant government authority for the destination country

 - directly contact the relevant government authority by phone, mail or email to obtain the latest import requirements in writing.
 The country's embassy in Australia may also be able to assist.

 If the importing country requires an import permit this may also detail the specific preparation and health requirements that need to be met.

 Only official documentation published or issued by the relevant government authority in the importing country is acceptable to the department as the basis for the preparation and health status of the animal(s) intended for export.

 Health certificates will not be issued based on information from other sources such as pet transport companies or websites other than the official website of the responsible government authority in the importing country.

-Additional information regarding the Export of pets to Europe can be found on MICoR.
+Further information regarding the export of pets can be found on

 3. Forward to the Department of Agriculture and Water Resources a 'Notice of Intention to Export'

 Complete a 'Notice of Intention to Export Live Animals (other than Live-stock) or Animal Reproductive Material' (NOI) form and return, by fax or mail, to the